-A sincere disciple, a seeker, one day put a question to me: “If I have to enter the Absolute today, what sadhana should I practice?”
+A sincere disciple, a seeker, one day put a question to me: “If I have to enter the Absolute today, what sadhana should I practise?”
 While I appreciated the question very much, I also felt the seriousness that is involved in not only the question itself, but the background of the entire thought process in this connection.
 My answer to this question was at once: “You have to melt into liquid and become one with everything.
 This is the sadhana that you have to do if you want to enter the Absolute today.”
 But who is prepared to melt into liquid?
 We are hard as flint.
 Even flint is not as hard as we are.
 Our attachments are very severe; even iron chains are not as strong as our attachments.
 But we are self-deluded people, under the notion that we have no attachments.
 We are immersed in a quagmire, but are under the notion that we are walking along a beaten track which takes us straight to God.

 The mind is accustomed to enjoyments through the senses.
 Enjoyment is what we are asking for and seeking every moment of our lives.
 We want pleasure, satisfaction, and we do not want any kind of pain or opposition.
-Our senses and our mind are used to an easygoing life, where we always yield to even the least pressure from the lower instincts within us.
-We take advantage of even the first opportunity that is given to us for an enjoyment.
+Our senses and our mind are used to an easy-going life, where we always yield to even the least pressure from the lower instincts within us.
+We take advantage of even the first opportunity that is given to us for enjoyment.
 If there is an opportunity for indulgence, we shall be the first to take advantage of that situation.
 We shall not stop to think, “Is it necessary for me?
 Why should I go to it?
 Is it necessary, or unnecessary?”
 We think pleasures are never unnecessary; they are always necessary, and any amount of pleasure would be welcome.
 We will never say there is a surfeit of pleasure; such a thing can never happen.
-There has never been a time when we felt that satisfactions have gone beyond limit, because they can never go beyond limit.
+There has never been a time when we felt that satisfactions have gone beyond their limit, because they can never go beyond their limit.
 We have been brought up in such an atmosphere.
 We are born in such a condition, and we live through it.

 How will it be possible for us to be renunciates, to withdraw ourselves from externals, when externals themselves are a part of our life?
 We live in a world of externals.
 We are externalised bodies, busybodies.
 Externality is the texture of our life.
-Paranci khani vyatrinat svayambhus (Katha 2.1.1), says the Kathopanishad.
+Parāñci khāni vyatṛṇat svayambhūḥ (Katha 2.1.1), says the Kathopanishad.
 The Creator Himself projected the senses outwardly, as it were, so that they can never think anything except in external terms.
-Our thoughts are externalised, perceptions are externalised, judgements are externalised, enjoyments are externalised.
+Our thoughts are externalised, perceptions are externalised, judgments are externalised, enjoyments are externalised.
 There is nothing else in this world except externality.
 The whole world of creation is a scene of externalisation, becoming more and more intense, and more and more complicated and involved; this is called samsara.
-But yoga is the reverse process – movement along a return current.
+But yoga is the reverse process, a movement along the return current.

 The first thing that we have to do, therefore, is to find time to be alone.
 We were not born into this world with friends, with husbands, wives and children, with bank balances or relations of any kind.
 We were born naked, without a strip of cloth on our body, and with none to call our own; and this is also the very condition in which we leave the world.
 It is only in the middle that we make a lot of fuss under the notion that the whole world is ours.
 As we came, so we go.
 The truth is revealed when we are born, and also when we go.
 The untruth is in the middle, when we are completely muddled in our heads.